 This mattress pad comes with a dual zone control system, so you and your partner can comfortably choose your preferred sleep temperature, without affecting the other person.

-If you both agree on sleep temperature, the Chili products also have the potential to save money.
+If you both agree on sleep temperature, the cooling bed systems also have the potential to save money.
 Using the same amount of energy as one light bulb, you won’t have to worry about outrageous heating or cooling bills while you try to find your perfect temperature!

-We at Chili feel that it’s important to invest in your rest, and with our products, we are dedicated to helping you get your best sleep yet.
+We at Chilisleep feel that it’s important to invest in your rest, and with our products, we are dedicated to helping you get your best sleep yet.
 There’s only one thing that should keep couples up at night, and it isn’t arguing over bed temperature.
-Learn more about Chili products.